Monday, May 30, 2022

 Even the smallest of towns have something to offer

 What to say about Rock Hall?
-Well it is one of those sleepy blue collar towns where grass yards are big, life is quiet and most work hard on the water to make their living or work to keep the boats working.
+Well, it is one of those sleepy blue-collar towns where grass yards are big, life is quiet, and most work hard on the water to make their living or work to keep the boats working.
 We had a very short ride from our quiet little anchorage to tie up at the town wharf.

-Once we were secured we mounted our urban assault vehicles (read bikes) and hit the town.
+Once we were secured, we mounted our urban assault vehicles (read bikes) and hit the town.
 If you can call it that.
 There was a nice produce stand and a couple of shops.
-Yes Lisa, I think you would have found something to buy!
+Yes, Lisa, I think you would have found something to buy!

-After about a half hour we pretty much saw all there is to see so we went exploring on our bikes.
-Well it wasn’t long before we hit pay dirt and stumbled across the local watering hole called Maggie’s Tavern.
+After about a half hour, we pretty much saw all there is to see, so we went exploring on our bikes.
+Well, it wasn’t long before we hit pay dirt and stumbled across the local watering hole called Maggie’s Tavern.
 It has been owned and run by Maggie for the past 75 years.

 We couldn’t resist.
-I mean they had 10oz Bud cans for $1.50, come on!
+I mean, they had 10oz Bud cans for $1.50, come on!
 I know, why 10oz cans?
-It’s a mystery I guess.
-Well walking into a place like that has it’s risks.
-First off there is the local welcoming crew that hangs outside talking up a storm.
-Then there is actually going inside where once you break the threshold all eyes turn so that you are clearly identified as a non local.
-That was followed by someone saying “Here we go”.
+It’s a mystery, I guess.
+Well, walking into a place like that has its risks.
+First off, there is the local welcoming crew that hangs outside talking up a storm.
+Then there is actually going inside, where once you break the threshold, all eyes turn so that you are clearly identified as a non-local.
+That was followed by someone saying, “Here we go”.

 Tuesday, May 10, 2022